-In any case, all the data on the RDB will be anonymized, to minimize the risks related to privacy.
+As emerged from the Data Protection Impact Assessment, it was clarified that all the data on the RDB are pseudonymised, to minimize the risks related to privacy.

 The dissemination and communication of the project results will take place through peer-reviewed scientific publications and open access for any user to the deposited publication will be ensured, as previously stated.